XMPro/platform-docker-compose/README.md

 # platform-docker-compose
-Docker Compose configurations for running XMPro products in a local development environment.
+Docker Compose configurations for running XMPro products in a local evaluation environment.